 Fonts

-A font like Arial/Helvetica, but with clearly distinguishable l, I, and 1
+A font (typeface) like Arial/Helvetica, but with clearly distinguishable l, I, and 1

-The Arial font, and the very similar Helvetica, are commonly used in scientific documents, drawings, and graphs.
-Arial/Helvetica is “sans-serif” fonts; thus, their lower-case L (l) and upper-case I (I) look almost the same.
+The Arial font (technically a typeface), and the very similar Helvetica, are commonly used in scientific documents, drawings, and graphs.
+Arial and Helvetica are “sans-serif”; thus, their lower-case L (l) and upper-case i (I) look almost the same.
 This is also true of Montserrat, the font used on this page.
-This is not a big deal in a block of text, such as a paragraph in a paper or proposal, because one can almost always distinguish l from I in context.
+This is usually OK in a block of text, such as a paragraph in a paper or proposal, because one can almost always distinguish l from I in context.
 However, in a chemical structure drawing, or a graph, information is often conveyed by just one or two letters, such as element symbols (C, H, Cl, I) or variables/units (mL, I).
 For these applications, the close similarity of l and I can cause confusion.

 What would a modified font look like?

-Arial is a commercial font, so distributing a modified version of it is probably not allowed.
+Arial and Helvetica are commercial fonts, so distributing modified versions of them is probably not allowed.
 However, there are several freely editable fonts that look very similar to Arial.
 FreeSans is one of them.

 Below is a block of text based on a recent Science abstract, and a closely related ChemDraw drawing, in 3 different fonts.

-The modified font, “NearlySans”, is available here in 4 versions: Regular, Bold, Oblique (italic), and Bold Oblique.
+The modified typeface, “NearlySans”, is available here in 4 fonts: Regular, Bold, Oblique (italic), and Bold Oblique.
 Below is a link to a ZIP file containing all four, as TrueType (ttf) font files.
-They should be easily installable in Windows or macOS.
+They should be easily installable in common operating systems (Windows, macOS, Linux).

 Also included in the ZIP file is a ChemDraw style sheet, ACS1996-NearlySans.cds, based on the "ACS 1996 Document" template but with the default font set to NearlySans.